ericsteinbring/AOTOOLS/README.md

 AOTOOLS reduces IR images from adaptive optics.
 It uses effective dithering, either sky subtraction or dark-subtration, and flat-fielding techniques to determine the effect of the instrument on an image of an object.
 It also performs bad pixel masking, degrades an AO on-axis PSF due to effects of anisoplanicity, and corrects an AO on-axis PSF due to effects of seeing.

 Download and unzip the tarfile "aotools."
-These are IRAF script language codes, with associated menus and helpfiles, etc. The author provides no guarantee of their operability on platforms running IRAF.
+These are IRAF script language codes, with associated menus and helpfiles, etc., however, the author provides no guarantee of their operability on various platforms running IRAF.

       +------------------------------------------------------------+
       |          Adaptive Optics Image Processing Tools            |